arber333/Johannes-controler-Volt-Ampera-DUAL-IGBT-board/README.md

 3.2 version corrects my assumption that dsPic30f4011 uses serial protocol for communication.
 This was incorrect.
 Protocol is TTL and i built transistors to invert signal required to communicate wia serial module.
 Also i added simple autothrottle to Lebowski AC compressor controler.
 Now it is enough to provide 12V signal and compressor will spool up and hold RPM by torque mode.

+I added Solidworks 3D printer design for 18mm spacer.
+If you have access to mill you can make a new lid from the design.